DXSR

-97.7 Win Radio (DXSR 97.7 MHz) is an FM station owned by Sarraga Integrated and Management Corporation and operated by ZimZam Management.
+97.7 Radyo Sincero (DXSR 97.7 MHz) is an FM station owned by Sarraga Integrated and Management Corporation (SIAM Corporation) and operated by ABJ Broadcasting Services.
 Its studios and transmitter are located at the 2nd Floor, Arlyn Bldg., Guinoyuran Rd., Brgy.
 Poblacion, Valencia, Bukidnon.

 The station was formerly operated by AR Broadcast Media under the brand Power News FM from 2018 to 2021.
 Back then, it was located in Purok 13, Brgy.
 Hagkol.
-In April 2021, RSV Broadcast Services acquired the airtime of its former repeater in Malaybalay, currently broadcasting as Radyo Agong.
+In April 2021, RSV Broadcast Services acquired the airtime of its former repeater in Malaybalay, currently broadcasting as Juander Radyo (formerly Radyo Agong).

+Win Radio commenced operations in 2021 and officially ceased broadcasting on June 29, 2025.
+The station's frequency was subsequently acquired by Radyo Sincero, which began its official broadcast on June 30, 2025.